 Inspecting the Mechanism of Quantitative Easing in the Euro Area

-Using new data on security-level portfolio holdings by investor type and across countries in the euro area, we study portfolio rebalancing during the European Central Bank’s (ECB) purchase programme that started in March 2015.
-To quantify changes in risk concentration, we estimate the evolution of the distribution of duration, sovereign, and corporate credit risk exposures across investor sectors and geographies.
-We find that 70% of ECB purchases are sold by the foreign sector and that risk mismatch, if anything, reduces.
-We use an instrumental variables estimator to show that the average impact on yields was -13bp.
-We connect the portfolio rebalancing and price effects by estimating a sector-level asset demand system for government debt.
+Using new data on security-level portfolio holdings by investor type and for all countries in the euro area, we study portfolio rebalancing during the European Central Bank’s (ECB) purchase programme that started in March 2015.
+To quantify changes in risk concentration, we estimate the evolution of the distribution of duration, government, and corporate credit risk exposures across investor sectors and regions until the last quarter of 2017.
+Using these micro data, we show that among all investors, most of the ECB purchases are sold by non-euro area investors, and we do not find evidence that risks get concentrated in certain sectors or geographies.
+We estimate a sector-level asset demand system using instrumental variables to connect the dynamics of portfolio rebalancing to asset prices.
+Our estimates imply that government yields declined by 63bp, on average, and the estimates range from -37bp to -77bp across countries.

 Keywords: Quantitative Easing, Flow of Risk, Portfolio Rebalancing, Risk Concentration